 I started this post 30 days back, but I find it hard to type beyond this point.
 It is because my beloved Rajesh anna is no more.
 After I completed my course, I got placed and went my way (I loved all my friends but I never had the habit of staying in touch with people ).
 Rajesh anna did not clear the final exam and was struggling to finish his course, the faculty never let him clear the papers.
 The dejection coupled with his family issues, took him to the brink and he committed suicide.
 A person with enormous potential, a highly skilled soccer player, and an exceptional bike racer died in his 20s.
 He is no more today, thanks to the society and especially the faculties in my college.
 Instead of helping and guiding a troubled youngster, they killed him.
 The worst part is, I came to know about his death after 2 years.
 My college life would have been incomplete without a friend like him, despite all his bad habits he was true well wisher of mine.
 He is someone who helped me when it really mattered.
 I just wish he gets a better life in his next birth, he gave nothing but happiness to me.
 The days spent with him, and the days spent in that house were beautiful days and full of fun.

 Now coming back to my story.
 I found it really hard to commute to velechery every day, so I was looking at ways to stay in the college.
-However after my suspension and subsequent revocation, none of my college mates were ready to even talk to me normally.
+However after the disciplinary action (a huge fine) against me, none of my college mates were ready to even talk to me normally.
 It was at that point Saravan, a classmate of mine started spending time with me.
 It was like ‘the sidelined students’ coming together, he was often teased by others and everyone avoided me, so naturally we came together.
 But he was in no position to take me with him in the hostel room, because the Warden of that hostel was our facultly and my presence in that hostel would land both of us in trouble.
 A couple of days I slept in the college gallery.
 Then I happened to talk to a friend of mine (C. Shanmugam), who was doing B.Tech in Printing Technology.
 He insisted that I stayed with him, it was like God personally spoke to him sent him to me.
 He was my friend with whom I shared very few moments prior to that incident.
 The warden of his block never stayed in that block and they hardly cared who stayed in the hostel.
 That room became my full time residence for the next year and a half.
 Finally shelter and commuting was taken care of.

 The next mission was to take care of food and other expenses.
 Jayaprasad anna, another senior of mine, but happened to finish his course along with us, spoke to me and referred a couple of places where I could work part time, to earn some money.
 I went to those places, but it was too far away, and I would hardly be able to make my ends meet with the salary that they were willing to pay.
 Finally, I started teaching chemistry and maths for 12 standard students.
 I handled the classes in a boy’s (Yogeshwaran) house, and he picked me up and dropped me (I taught them 3 days a week) and they paid a monthly fee of Rs3,500.
 It was very eventful, I came to know how rich kids lived and their outlook of the world.
 I happened to teach a couple of classes to Varalaxmi Sarthkumar (daughter of a famous actor and politician in Tamil Nadu), the first celebrity I came across.
 So everything fell in place, I had food and a place to stay, the only other thing was studies.
 I hardly had any issues with studies, and ended up topping most subjects consistently over the next two semesters.